palmerjh/ampt/README.md

 #4) Done!
 Output file with TTree will be called amptTree.root.

 Note: Depending on how many events you generate, you may surpass your /home, /scratch, or /data quotas.
 For example, I required 14 G to generate 150000 jobs.
 In some cases, I had to modify runJobs.slurm to send completed jobs to a directory I made in /store.
 In such cases, I had to copy over makeTree.sh and makeTree.C to create amptTree.root.

+The main source codes are from [Zi-Wei Lin](http://myweb.ecu.edu/linz/ampt/).